 Supplies I Always Keep Handy

 No matter the weather, I highly recommend having a little drawer system or storage somewhere in your house that you can stock the below supplies to keep handy.
-These are items we use regularly and can be useful for when your kids are restless (and they will get restless).
-You will thank yourself later when you are able to pull together a random craft or project to keep everyone busy and happy.
+These are items we use regularly and can be helpful for when your kids are restless (and they will get restless).
+You will thank yourself later when you can pull together a random craft or project to keep everyone busy and happy.

 – kraft paper roll